shenhuiying2017/azure-docs.es-es/articles/storsimple/storsimple-remote-connect.md

 <properties
-   pageTitle="Conectarse de forma remota al dispositivo StorSimple | Microsoft Azure" description="Explica cómo configurar el dispositivo para la administración remota y, a continuación, cómo conectarse a Windows PowerShell para StorSimple a través de HTTP o HTTPS." services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="Connect remotely to your StorSimple device | Microsoft Azure" description="Explains how to configure your device for remote management and how to connect to Windows PowerShell for StorSimple via HTTP or HTTPS." services="storsimple" documentationCenter="" authors="alkohli"